 Indmeas developed and grew steadily.
 In early years, Indmeas got in challenges with flow meter producers: “who’s got it right – the flow meter or tracer measurement.”
-The fights were over in 1994 when Indmeas obtained accreditations for its field calibrations.
+The fights were over in 1994 when FINAS granted Indmeas accreditation KO28 for field calibrations.

 The Indmeas employees mostly have the education of M.Sc. and they know analyses methods together with field work.
 This ensures that all the conclusions and recommendations are always based on metrologically qualified measurement quality validation chains that cover field equipment.

 In 2010 fast development of digitalization started to change Indmeas’ business landscape.
 It created whole new dimensions for co-operations with customers.
 Spreading the data over network enabled Indmeas to validate process data quality on continuous basis, as well as to utilize digitalization for continuous improvement of customers’ process efficiency.

 And the story has just started.
 On the day this story was written, Indmeas has signed continuous partnerships with more than 20 customers.